HossamSoliuman/petshop/README.md

 Finally, visit http://localhost:8000 to view the site.

-## admin panel that can be accessed by visiting
+## admin panel can be accessed by visiting
 http://localhost:8000/admin

 ## Observation